colinbdclark/mfa-thesis/annotated-bibliography.md

 ## Hansen, Mark. _Bodies in Code_.
 New York: Routledge, 2006.

+Hansen argues for the co-implication of humans with technology producing a reality that is always _mixed_.
+"Technicity, understood in its broadest sense as a relation to exteriority, as exteriorization, is not and cannot be something merely added on to some 'natural' core of embodied life.
+Rather, it must be understood to be a constitutive dimension of embodiment from the start" (ix-x).
+Echoing Stiegler, he sees technics as constituting humanity ("a stage in the ongoing technogenesis of the human" (21), and he positions this mixed reality within a kind of haptics: "Let us say that mixed reality appears from the moment that tools first delocalized and distributed human sensation, notably touch and vision... mixed reality, then, designates the general condition of phenomenalization ensuing from the 'originary' coupling of the human and the technical... a condition which can only be thought under the category of the transcendental because it can only be known through its effects" (9).

+Hansen, via Massumi, casts the body as transformer of the virtual, "the analog creates reality out of the fusion or mixing of realms, out of transformation; not surprisingly, the body forms its primary agent: 'If sensation is the analog processing by body-matter of ongoing transformative forces, then foremost among them are forces of appearing as such: of coming into being, registering as becoming.
+The body, sensor of change, is a transducer of the virtual'" (6).

 ## Hiebert, Ted.
 "Delirious Screens: Flesh Shadows and Cool Technology." _CTheory_.
 Web. http://www.ctheory.net/articles.aspx?id=592